New: Republic of the Congo Holidays

 Renata and the future authors writing a book

-After class, we helped Hellen, the Play it Forward Nutrition and Sexual Health Co-ordinator to hand out meals to the children that attended.
-For many of these children, it would be the only meal that they would have all day, and for some, easily the most varied and nutritious they would have all week.
-Ranging in age from 8 to 17, we handed out meals to over 150 children and every single one was gracious and polite in receiving their food – there was no pushing to get to the front of the queue, no snatching, everyone said thank you and they all made space for each other once they had collected their meal.
+After class, we helped Hellen, the Play it Forward Nutrition and Sexual Health Co-ordinator hand out meals to the children that were in attendance.
+For many of these children, it would be the only meal that they would have all day.
+For some, it was easily the most varied and nutritious they would have all week.
+Ranging in age from 8 to 17, we handed out meals to over 150 children and every single one was gracious and polite in receiving their food – there was no pushing to get to the front of the queue, no snatching, and everyone said thank you and they all made space for each other once they had collected their meal.

 Handing out food nutrition Play it Forward